otoko13/polluters/README.md

 As always with coding exercises, I couldn't do everything I wanted to.
 Here are a list of improvements I'd make to the design and implementation given more time:

-- Implement the comparison charts button, which would open a modal/panel allowing users to select which polluters to compare, and produce bar charts for the fossil fuel production and global emissions data points.
+- Implement the comparison charts button, which would open a modal/panel allowing users to select which polluters to compare, and produce bar charts for the fossil fuel production and global emissions data points, with some swanky d3 possibly.

 - This is the first time I've used material-ui (and I used the exercise as a learning experience).
 As such, I probably missed several components I could have used (e.g., Flexbox for layout).
 I always would have utilised more CSS-in-JS opportunities provided by the components.